niksgont/S24-core-course-labs/app_python/PYTHON.md

 - Manual testing in the browser confirmed the correct Moscow time display.
 - Debugging enabled during development to catch errors early.

+# Unit Testing Best Practices

+## Best Practices Applied
+- Focused on testing critical functionalities.
+- Used `unittest` for its simplicity and integration with CI tools.
+- Ensured tests are isolated and independent.
+- Verified both successful and edge cases.

+## Unit Tests Summary
+- Created tests for `home()` function to check if it outputs a valid time string.